Schema/Metadata API Reference: Relationships¶

 Args syntax¶

-Key | Required | Schema | Description |
+| Key | Required | Schema | Description |

-table | true | TableName | Name of the table |
+| table | true | TableName | Name of the table |

-relationship | true | RelationshipName | Name of the relationship that needs to be dropped |
+| relationship | true | RelationshipName | Name of the relationship that needs to be dropped |

-cascade | false | Boolean | When set to true , all the dependent items on this relationship are also dropped |
+| cascade | false | Boolean | When set to true, all the dependent items on this relationship are also dropped |

 Note

-.
+Be careful when using cascade.
 First, try running the request without

-or cascade
+cascade or cascade set to false.

 set_relationship_comment¶

-is used to set/update the comment on a
+set_relationship_comment is used to set/update the comment on a

 relationship.
-Setting the comment to null
+Setting the comment to null removes it.

 An example: